shivam6862/XR-Vizion-Botsmiths/README.md

 3. Login Page: Allows users to log into their accounts.
 4. Signup Page: Allows new users to create an account.
 5. Forgot Password Page: Helps users recover their forgotten passwords.
+6. Chat Pare : Allows new users to uplaod pdf and ask douts.

 ## User Authentication